-Get Your Site on the First Page of Google
+Get Your Site on the First Page of Google--SEO 101

 Optimizing Your Site for Search

 Before you create content, design the site graphics, create keywords, etc. you must know your audience.
 I cannot emphasize this enough.
 If you do not know whom you are targeting with your product, service, or information, then you will probably waste your efforts.
 And optimizing for search takes plenty of effort!
 Talk to prospective clients.
 Learn how they look for information.
 Do they even like to shop online?
-Do they use their phones more than their desktops to look for information?
 What are their demographics–age, gender, location?
+What do you offer them, and how do you know they are interested?

-Next, remember that “content is king.”
-No matter how excellent your design, or what keywords you have chosen, or really much of anything else on this list, your site will remain virtually invisible without high quality text content.
-Your site should be informative, containing text that is useful to your intended audience, and that is updated regularly!
+Next, remember that content is king.
+No matter how excellent your design, or what keywords you have chosen, or really much of anything else on this list, your site will remain virtually invisible without high quality content.
+Your site should be informative, containing text and media that is useful to your intended audience, and that is updated regularly!
 If you have good content, and if that content is consistent with the keywords you have chosen for your site, then you will rank well for relevance; that is, how relevant is your content to the search terms (keywords) that someone is using.

 Let’s clarify what is meant by keywords, since they are so important.
-Basically, keywords are a small set of words that summarize the contents of a document, whether it is a web site, blog or article.
+Basically, keywords are groups of words that summarize the contents of a web page, blog entry, product description or an image.
 Keywords are what your target audience types into a search box to (hopefully) find your site.

 The Long Tail

-Use any of the tools available for keyword research. (one example) Once you have determined what words and phrases best describe your site’s content, you can proceed to use them effectively in your text content, site description, page titles, text headings, and in the filenames and tags for your images.
-And yes, you can use different keywords on different pages.
-But keep these under control, because you are going to be using these keywords in your campaign to generate links to your site.
+Once you have determined what words and phrases best describe your site’s content, you can proceed to use them effectively in your text content, page titles, meta descriptions, text headings, and in the filenames and alt tags for your images.
+(Don’t overdo this; google will penalize you for “keyword stuffing” if you use the same keywords over and over).
+Now, let’s look at each of these.

 Creating Links to Your Site